Lost in someone else's dream.

 --

-A snippet of my Medium entries, when life gets really tough.
+A snippet of my Medium entry, when life gets really tough.